 To pay use tax

-- Online: Try our free, secure online application.
-It guides you through simple filing steps and gives you several payment options.
+- My DOR: Our secure online application guides you through simple filing steps and gives you several payment options.

 - By paper: Complete and mail a Consumer Use Tax Return. (pdf)